foundry-vtt-community/wiki.js/setup/linux-installation.md

 This AWS-specific distribution does not support Node 18+, and also includes a number of changes and customizations that are specific to AWS and are out of scope of a simple Foundry hosting setup.

-- **NixOS** or similar containerized / declarative distributions These distributions can work to host Foundry, but the instructions below will not work.
+- **NixOS** or similar containerized / declarative distributions These distributions *may* work to host Foundry, but the instructions below will not work.
 They require specialized setup.

 - Legacy or 32-bit **Raspberry Pi OS/Raspbian**
 Current 64-bit Raspberry Pi OS works and is recommended, but older or 32-bit versions have limited support for newer Node versions or could bump into limitations down the line.